"Heroes" (David Bowie song): Retrospective appraisal

 Heroes has greatly grown in stature in the decades following its release.
 Pegg and O'Leary note that it was not until Bowie's performance of the song at Live Aid in 1985 that it became recognised as a classic.
 Buckley describes this rendition as "the best version of 'Heroes' [Bowie] had ever sung".
 Reviewing the song for AllMusic, Ned Raggett described it as arguably Bowie's finest song and a "true classic", writing that with Eno, Fripp and Visconti, Bowie crafted an anthem embellished with German influences while still using the "dramatic power" of rock and roll.
 Analysing his vocal, he wrote: "Starting with an almost conversational tone, by the end of the song he's turning in a performance that could almost be called operatic, yet still achingly, passionately human."

-Pitchforks Ryan Dombal described Heroes as "an immortal track all about fleeting wonders", while Ultimate Classic Rocks Allison Rapp found that over time, the track become "one of rock's most-loved anthems of hope".
+Pitchforks Ryan Dombal described Heroes as "an immortal track all about fleeting wonders", while Ultimate Classic Rocks Allison Rapp found that over time, the track became "one of rock's most-loved anthems of hope".
 In a list ranking every Bowie single from worst to best, the same publication placed it at number one.
 In Consequence of Sound, Lior Phillips stated that the track "expertly captures the hopeless reality that nothing lasts and that we all must die — and also the inherent beauty in the fact that we all live and love in our time despite that fact".
 Moby has said that Heroes is one of his favourite songs ever written, finding it "inevitable" that his music would be influenced by the song, while Depeche Mode's lead singer Dave Gahan was hired into the band when founder Vince Clarke heard him singing it at a jam session.
+In his 2023 book Discover UK Shoegaze and Dream Pop, the author Vernon Joynson cited Heroes as showcasing an early form of shoegaze, stating that the song features "the type of noisy production with distorted and reverberated guitars and a dreamy hazy atmosphere all of which became key ingredients of shoegaze".